wcastand/cycle-fela/README.md

 ## License

-Copyright © 2016 Maximilian Stoiber.
+Copyright © 2017 Castandet William.
 Licensed under the MIT License, see [LICENSE.md](LICENSE.md) for more information!